 Add to that a top-tier lumen rating of 3,000, full-HD capability, and a contrast ratio of 30,000:1 and you’ve got a winning combination that’s flexible enough for any home theater setup you can imagine.

-Why We Like It: The BenQ TK800’s color representation and picture quality goes above the call of duty, all thanks to the Rec.
+#2 BenQ TK800 4K UHD Projector – Honorable Mention/Best Projector for MoviesWHY WE LIKE IT: The BenQ TK800’s color representation and picture quality goes above the call of duty, all thanks to the Rec.
 709 Cinematic spec which gives the BenQ TK800 unmatched color vibrancy on screen.